"Hunting for Humanity"

 Primarily a science fiction thriller, this story contains a morality tale, demonstrating the self-destruction of characters who lack character.
 Good wins over evil, even if the movie does anticipate a sequel to the sequel.
 There is very strong violence and excessive foul language, however, so extreme caution is advised.

+PREDATORS is an entertaining and well-made popcorn flick certain to make fans of the original movie happy, but it has very strong foul language and violence.
+Adrian Brody plays Royce, a soldier turned mercenary, who leads a group of even rougher characters from Earth transported to another planet.
+They soon discover that aliens, who have equipment to make themselves invisible, are hunting them down one by one, for sport.
+When the surviving group members realize that the aliens also hunt down their own kind, they see the chance for a possible alliance.
 Faster paced than the original movie with Arnold Schwarzenegger, PREDATORS maintains the character drama that makes this more than your run-of-the-mill alien monster, CGI fest.
 Hardened commando-turned-mercenary, Royce, realizes how little of his own humanity remains.
 The woman in the group reacquaints Royce with his own humanity and the value of self-sacrifice.
 Consequently, the staunch survivalist not only survives, but seems to recover part of his soul.
 Thus, good wins out over evil, even if the movie sets things up for another sequel.
 There is very strong violence and excessive foul language, however, so extreme caution is advised.